burakayy7/blog/_posts/2024-02-07-Autocorrelation, Moving-Average,&-More.md

 And that is the simple, introductory, definition to seasonality.

-And that's is simply what we are refering to when we say _Seasonal Trends._ Any patterns in data that has a repeated, predictable, and time-dependent factors, is a type of seasonal trend (can you see why we call it seasonal?).
+And that's simply what we are refering to when we say _Seasonal Trends._ Any patterns in data that has a repeated, predictable, and time-dependent factors, is a type of seasonal trend (can you see why we call it seasonal?).